Methylmalonate-semialdehyde dehydrogenase (acylating)

-The 4 substrates of this enzyme are 2-methyl-3-oxopropanoate, CoA, H_{2}O, and NAD^{+}, whereas its 3 products are propanoyl-CoA, HCO3-, and NADH.
+The three substrates of this enzyme are methylmalonic acid semialdehyde, coenzyme A (CoA), and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are propionyl-CoA, carbon dioxide, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 2-methyl-3-oxopropanoate:NAD+ 3-oxidoreductase (CoA-propanoylating).
 Other names in common use include MSDH, and MMSA dehydrogenase.
 This enzyme participates in 3 metabolic pathways: inositol metabolism, valine, leucine and isoleucine degradation, and propanoate metabolism.